CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 7: Query Data with Output Variables.md

 ## Summary

-In this module, you learnt to:
+In this module, you learned to:

    - Define an output variable
    - Query the output file to receive the output